Collecting submissions of online forms designed with Plumsail Forms

 Manage saved submissions and drafts

-If you decide to save the data to your account, you can then view it in Forms section of your Plumsail Account, where each form is displayed along with the number of new/all submissions, simply click on the form:
+If you decide to save the data to your account, you can view it in Forms section of your Plumsail Account.
+Click on the form’s name to see its submissions:

-You can switch between saved submissions and drafts:
+You can switch between different views for submissions, drafts, and attachments:

 After each submission, the data will be available in Plumsail Account, where you can see it or export it to CSV:

-You can also select which fields should be displayed in this list and in what order, by clicking the Columns button:
+You can also select which fields should be displayed in this list and in what order, by clicking on the gear icon:

-If you open the submission on a form, you can see all the data there, and there is also an option to export the form to PDF:
+If you open the submission in a form, you can see all the data there, and there is also an option to export the form to PDF:

 And this is what the submission source in JSON looks like: